 ELIGIBILITY RULES

-1. Any work first published or aired between 1st January 2022 - 31st March 2023 (please ensure the work has not been entered previously).
-Please note: the Strategy categories have extended eligibility from the 1 July 2021 - 31st March 2023 (however the same work can not be re-entered).
+1. Any work first published, aired or commercially available between 1st January 2024 - 25th April 2025 (please ensure the work has not been entered previously).
+Please note: the Strategy categories have extended eligibility from the 1 July 2023 - 25th April 2025 (however the same work can not be re-entered).
 Innovation categories also have extended eligibility in order to meet the entry criteria as outlined in the sub-category descriptions.

 2. Each entry must be accompanied by a signed letter from the client, authorising the works entry into the Awards and confirming the dates the work was/will be first aired, in order to be eligible for entry to the awards.
 These letters need to be uploaded online as PDF (template available in Entry Kit).

-3. Entries must have been created within the context of a normal paying contract and genuine brief from a Client/Brand (with the exception of the Emerging Indigenous Creative Talent) OR if it’s entered into a self-promotion specific category or done for a non-profit organisation, the Client/Brand must have approved all of media/production/ implementation.
+3. Entries must have been created within the context of a normal paying contract and genuine brief from a Client/Brand OR if it’s entered into a self-promotion specific category or done for a non-profit organisation, the Client/Brand must have approved all of media/production/ implementation.
 The Entry must be submitted exactly as published/aired/released and not have been modified for entry into the awards.

 4. AWARD accepts work that has appeared anywhere in the world, with the following requirements: In all non-craft categories; the work must have originated and been completed in Asia, New Zealand or Australia.
-In craft categories; the work must have been created by a Production, Post Production, Music Company, Internal Production Agency or relevant craftsperson (i.e. Director, Cinematographer) from Asia, New Zealand or Australia
+In craft categories; the work must have been created by a Production, Post Production, Music Company, Internal Production Agency or relevant craftsperson (i.e. Director, Cinematographer) from Asia, New Zealand or Australia.
+If the relevant craft was not completed by an Australasian company/crafts person then the agency, client and production company must ALL be Australasian.

 5. Check with your production company, agency, media partner or PR partner before entering work to avoid duplicate entries.
 Please note that AWARD does not refund for any duplicate entries. if a piece of work is entered more than once into one category, AWARD reserves the right to remove one of those entries from the Awards.
 The entering agency should be agreed on before entry as to who originated the idea, or in the case of the Craft categories, who did the production on the craft in the subcategory it is entered into.
+In general for all non-craft categories the agency would have first right to enter and in Craft categories the production/post-production companies would.
 AWARD does not accept joint entries.
 Duplicate trophies can be purchased post-awards presentation evening.

 6. Please choose the category/section you are entering your work in with care.
 Read thoroughly through these Call for Entry details before submitting work as AWARD does not refund ANY entry fees under any circumstances.